celo-org/celo-monorepo/packages/mobile/e2e/README.md

 ## Troubleshooting

-If tests are failing, and you don't why:
+If tests are failing, and you don't know why:

 - Rebuild, re-yarn and rerun.
 Sometimes the problem just goes away.
 - Delete snapshots in the emulator